Field Note · Operating Economics

 AIcompressesexecution.

-It does not compress knowledge.
-It accelerates the translation of expertise into working systems — but only if the expertise already exists.
+It leaves knowledge untouched, accelerating the translation of expertise into working systems — but only if the expertise already exists.

 The domain knowledge required to build TERN is not something AI can acquire or approximate — it has to be earned.
 Two decades, six operational domains: